JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 Reading it:

-- **Energy: Molly's native kernels win clearly.** Molly's CUDA energy is **1.8×–4.2× faster** than nequip-allegro's and stays sub-10 ms to 4096 atoms, while nequip-allegro is launch-overhead bound (~5.6 ms flat) at small N. On CPU, PyTorch's threading is pathological at these sizes (188 ms at 64 atoms on 8 threads); Molly's threaded CPU energy is 10–50× faster.
+- **Energy: Molly's native kernels win clearly.** Molly's CUDA energy is **1.8×–4.2× faster** than eager nequip-allegro (which is launch-bound at ~5.6 ms flat), and still **~1.5–2× faster than `torch.compile`d nequip-allegro**, the fast deployment path.
+It stays sub-10 ms to 4096 atoms.
+On CPU, PyTorch's threading is pathological at these sizes (188 ms at 64 atoms on 8 threads); Molly's threaded CPU energy is 10–50× faster.
+Molly Metal (Apple M3) also beats eager and compiled nequip CUDA at small N.
 - **Metal is a Molly-only capability.** nequip-allegro requires `float64` (its per-type energy shift casts to global float64), and Apple MPS is float32-only — so nequip-allegro **has no Apple GPU path at all**, the same situation TorchANI has.
 Molly's native Metal energy runs where the